 Forty years?
 Come the 15th encore there have been Cure gigs that felt like they’d lasted that long, but it turns out that’s actually the span of their entire career.
-To mark the occasion, the Crawley noir rock legends and NME Godlike Geniuses are heading up a BST Hyde Park bill including Goldfrapp, Interpol, Editors, Ride and Slowdive next July.
+To mark the occasion, the Crawley noir rock legends and NME Godlike Geniuses are headlining Glastonbury 2019.
 And for our part we’re celebrating with a list of their 10 best songs, and making no excuses for the party slant to our picks.
-There is a time for ‘One Hundred Years’, and a 40th birthday bash it is not.
+There is a time for ‘One Hundred Years’.

 ‘Close To Me’ (1985)